BIOMEDICAL ENGINEERING RESEARCH

-Explore our work in this area of expertise, one of two within our Mechanical Engineering research
+Explore our work in this area of Mechanical Engineering expertise

 We're working at the interface of engineering, life sciences and biomedical sciences to deliver research with socioeconomic impact – including health technology and bio-inspired materials.